zkarpinski/cloud-custodian/OWNERS.md

 ## Community Manager

-Administrative duties on behalf of the maintainers, used for governance/CNCF contact, no code rights
+Administrative duties on behalf of the maintainers, used for governance/CNCF contact, no code rights.

 - Jorge Castro (@castrojo)